ifm/ifm3d-ros2/README.md

 ### Pre-requisites

 1. [ROS2](https://docs.ros.org/en/galactic/Installation.html)
-2. [ifm3d](https://ifm.github.io/ifm3d-docs/content/source_build.html) - be sure to build the IMAGE module (using PCL and OPENCV).
+2. [ifm3d](https://ifm.github.io/ifm3d-docs/content/source_build.html) - be sure to build the IMAGE module.

-In addition to the base packages found in `ros-*-desktop-full` you will need the following ROS packages:
-- cv_bridge
-- vision_opencv
-- pcl-conversions

 These two packages are only required for testing but not at runtime:
 - launch_testing